quietlight/Skraak/README.md

 __Skraak is intended to be simple to use for simple people like me.__

 It is a good idea to use an Nvidia GPU.
-Everything should work fine on CPU, just slow slow slow.
+Everything should work fine on CPU, just slow.
 AMD GPU's are not supported but should be easy for you to get working.

 ```
 1. Take some WAV's organised into a file structure LOCATION/TRIP_DATE/WAV_FILES